acstacey/GLFCV/README.md

 # GLFCV - Light field disparity estimation using a guided filter cost volume

 Guided filter Light Field Cost Volume is a CUDA implementation of a disparity estimation algorithm for 4D light fields.
-It uses the [guided filter](http://kaiminghe.com/eccv10/) on cost volume slices computed using the [TAD C+G metric](http://www.sciencedirect.com/science/article/pii/S1077314213000143) on 4D shears of the light field.
+It uses the [guided filter](http://kaiminghe.com/eccv10/) on cost volume slices computed using the [TAD C+G](http://www.sciencedirect.com/science/article/pii/S1077314213000143) metric on 4D shears of the light field.
 Estimated disparity is calculated by an argmin on the filtered cost volume over a range of disparity values.

 ### License
 This code is licensed under GNU GPL V3, with a commercial licence available on request.
-See LICENSE file for the full license text.
+See the LICENSE file for the full license text.

 Copyright (C) 2017 Adam Stacey

 ## Build instructions

-Install libraries as per last section of README.
+Install required libraries as per the last section in this README.

 ```
 cd ./build